jordiwave/CodeBlocks_Unofficial_Testing/src/plugins/contrib-wip/Debugger_DAP/Readme.md

 ## Description

 This GitHub repo contains the source code for a Code::Blocks DAP debugger plugin.
-The debugger is NOT able to debug itself and is a NOT viable replacement for the existing GDB plugin at this point in time.
+The debugger is a work in progress and the source code may be ahead of this readme.md doc.
+You can use it now to do simple debugging and testing on a **MacOS** & Windows & Linux.

 ## Updates / Testing Results / Dev Work

 If you need help with using the plugin then wait for it to be production ready.
 Please use the discussion for any test results that pass and are shown as working in the table.
 Please create a new issue (if it does not already exist) for any test in the table below that fail and are shown as working in the table.
 If you fix any outstanding issue please fork this repo and create a pull request.